 “She’s a visionary.”
 Daria took another long drink.
 “Okay, you talked me into it.
 I don’t know if I’ll stay after, but I guess I should see this show at least.”

 “Can you show me how to get here?
-I’m not sure I trust myself to find this place.”
+I don't I trust myself to find this place.”

 “Sure,” Trent said.
 He downed his drink in a single swig, left a few coins on the counter, and led Daria out.

 Faint stars gleamed in the purple sky as they emerged from the Elven Nations Cornerclub.
-The plaza that had looked so dark and ominous to Daria upon her arrival looked like any other upscale Hlaalu neighborhood once the dome was retracted: tidy, wealthy, and more than a bit stuffy.
+With the dome retracted, the plaza that had looked so dark and ominous to Daria upon her arrival now looked like any other upscale Hlaalu neighborhood: tidy, wealthy, and more than a bit stuffy.

-She followed Trent as he crossed the big bridge connecting the Hlaalu to the Redoran Canton, the towering bulk of the Foreign Quarter within sight.
+She followed Trent as he crossed the big bridge connecting the Hlaalu to the Redoran Canton, the towering bulk of the Foreign Quarter within sight to the north.
 Something about the scene, the darkening firmament and the fresh spring air, took her back to her first months in Balmora, when the world seemed to consist of hanging out with Jane, longing for Trent, and blessedly little else.
-As if things were returning back to normal.
+As if things were returning to normal.

 Except they weren’t.
 Time moved on.
 But if Jane forgave her, she’d at least have this night as a reminder of how simple things used to be.